angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ---
-authors: OtterLady
+authors: OtterLady, Doishy
-banner: /assets/stinging-study.c21.jpg
+order: 5
-title: "Matchup Guides: Non Blue Fair Decks"
+title: Matchup Guides
 ---

 With this chapter we want to give you a brief overview over the most relevant matchups in the current meta.
 We try to keep everything short and easy to read.